Bishop Auckland F.C.: Glory days

-In 1960, Bishops were league runners-up to near-neighbours West Auckland Town, but the league title was again won in '67, along with the league cup and the Durham County Challenge Cup being added to the one won in '62.
+In 1960, Bishops were league runners-up to near-neighbours West Auckland Town.
+The Northern League title was again won in 1967, along with the League Cup and the Durham County Challenge Cup.
+This was the first time any team had won the 'local treble' and this achievement was added to by an 11 match campaign in the F A Cup that ended in a 7–0 defeat at Halifax Town in a 2nd round replay.

 The 1970s were a lean decade for the club in terms of silverware, the league cup being the only competition the club won in the 1975–76 season.

 Bishops had to wait until the 1980s until their next piece of silverware – a league and county cup double being added in '85 and '86.

 After finishing 6th in 1988 it was decided by the club's hierarchy that a higher level of league football was necessary for the club to grow.
 Bishops left the Northern League for the second time and joined the Northern Premier League.
 Again, the Durham County Challenge Cup was won this season.

 Promotion to Premier Division

 In their debut season in the Northern Premier League the team made their mark in the First Division and finished as runners-up – winning promotion to the Premier Division in the process.

 The team more than held their own over the following seasons with the club's highest position in the pyramid being achieved in 1997 – 2nd in the Premier League of the Northern Premier League.
 The county cup was again won this season.

 In 2002, the club suffered its first relegation in its history despite not finishing in a relegation place.
 Bishops were relegated by the Northern Premier League on a ground technicality.

 Bishops battled back and again found themselves in the Premier Division following the 2004 restructuring of the non-league pyramid.
 However, with the ground situation continuing and a percentage of the playing budget being taken up by rent towards Spennymoor United and Shildon, it proved difficult in attracting the quality of player necessary to maintain a place in the Northern Premier League.
 The following season Bishops suffered their second successive relegation and returned to the Northern League for the 2006–07 season.